dodyg/practical-aspnetcore/README.md

 # Samples for ASP.NET Core 3.1

+## Welcome

+The goal of this project is to enable .NET programmers to learn the new ASP.NET Core stack from the ground up directly from code.
+There is so much power in the underlying ASP.NET Core stack.
+Don't miss them!

+I highly recommend using [Visual Studio Code](https://code.visualstudio.com/) to play around with these samples but it is not required.
+You can use Visual Studio 2019 as well.

+Note: If you encounter problem with downloading packages or Nuget, try the following command `nuget.exe locals -clear all`.

-There is a section containing .NET 5 Preview 3 specific samples [here](/projects/5-0).
+**Note** There is a section containing .NET 5 Preview 3 specific samples [here](/projects/5-0).
 For samples for older version of ASP.NET Core (e.g 2.1), you can find them [here](https://github.com/dodyg/practical-aspnetcore/tree/master).

+If you are studying ASP.NET Core, I am lurking on this **[Gitter Channel](https://gitter.im/DotNetStudyGroup/aspnetcore)**.

+Hi Nuget visitors, if you have problem finding the sample you are looking for, please use the github search functionality or otherwise [file a case](https://github.com/dodyg/practical-aspnetcore/issues).
+I will be happy to point you to the right direction.

-## Additional Sections
+## Sections

-*Continue to scroll down to find materials for absolute beginners to ASP.NET Core.*

 | Sections                                                        |                                                           |
 |-----------------------------------------------------------------|-----------------------------------------------------------|